 To read MIRS biography of Rep. Alexander, click here.

-Rep. Alexander graduated from Northwest High School and earned her bachelor’s degree in Elementary Education in 1984 from Western Michigan University.
+She graduated from Northwest High School and earned her bachelor’s degree in Elementary Education in 1984 from Western Michigan University.

-She and her husband, Jeff, have four children and two grandchildren.
+Alexander and her husband, Jeff, have four children and two grandchildren.